 Some weapons also have secondary abilities this time around.
 One might fire normal bullets usually, but also offer tiny missiles after a quick tap of the down direction key on the gamepad.
 This gives a large degree of customisation to match your gameplay style and, if nothing else, adds extra mayhem and tomfoolery during battles.
 Swapping during weapon types was one of our favourite practices during the preview test, for sure.

-We chose Zane to play this time as he is unique in that he can have two abilities active in his load-out at the same time.
+And he is unique in that he can have two abilities active in his load-out at the same time.

 The skill tree can also be used to ensure your character is unique during co-operative play.